airpair/what-i-learned-from-attending-ngconf-march-2015/post.md

 - Allowing components to look-up their configuration at run-time (we're kind-of doing that already, but it's affirming).
 - Using pre-commit hooks to run tests and ensure code has been linted before it gets into the repository.

+##Angular and React
+I felt compelled to update this article with brief discussion on Angular and React.
+[Matthias G](https://plus.google.com/u/0/105361096342698384541) prompted me to recheck the [Angular + React video](https://www.youtube.com/watch?v=XQM0K6YG18s&list=PLOETEcp3DkCoNnlhE-7fovYvqwVPrRiY7&index=33) by Dave Smith, as it now has an additional 2 minutes of Dave explaining how the demo at the conference wasn't entirely fair to React.
+He then creates a fairer comparison between Angular 2 and React with the result being that they are almost as fast as each other, in this instance.

+But this got me thinking - what do I really care about as a developer?
+I'm not an Angular fan-boi.
+I have used many libraries (like JQuery, jqMobile) and custom frameworks before to create web applications and sites.
+But I currently use AngularJS because:

+- it is easily testable, which is **very important** to the financial companies that I work for.
+- it allows the application to be layered (models, views, view-models, services, commands, data access objects).
+- it allows me to write HTML in HTML files.
+- the above three points mean that Angular code is maintainable, which is also very important to my clients.
+- there is a lot of support for it in terms of people, tools and components.
+- it offers a path to ES6/HTMLnext goodness today.
+- the community is supportive and helpful.
+- it keeps getting better (faster / more features / simpler to use).
+- it does not prevent you from using other technologies if you want, such as React or jQuery.

+I don't use Angular because:
+- it is the fastest in every situation
+- it is the hottest, shiniest thing on the market
+- it looks good on my resumé

+I would use another technology (such as React) if:
+- the global market decides that React is a better platform for web development, and clients start demanding we build systems using that technology
+- it has a good ecosystem of tools and components that allow me to write maintainable code
+- I can still write my view separate from my code (JSX, I'm looking at you)

+Dave's talk was actually about how you can use Angular and React together, and the times when you would and wouldn't want to do that.
+So in that spirit, I would say that when I come across a business problem that requires a solution that involves a lot of DOM manipulation, and an Angular implementation is not fast enough, I would explore using ngReact next.

 ## FireBase, BackAnd, Wakenda, Falcor